 I like to spend some of our time together educating you on exactly what your pelvic floor is, how it was effected over the last 10 months and how important it is to us as humans.
 The trend has been women deliver babies with no focus or education on this area of our bodies and then are left with things like urinary incontinence, pain with sex, pain or heaviness in our pelvis.
 Delivering a baby (vaginally or cesarean) is a major acute injury.
 Being knowledgable on how your body was affected can make all the difference in the world on how you heal.

 Yes, after baby, a big part of our focus is going to be on your abdomen and vagina.
 Makes sense.
 But we want to make sure we gain a full picture of where you are at.
 Some of the common problems new moms have after baby are things like neck and shoulder pain, wrist pain, headaches, and even plantar fasciitis!
-During our eval, we will assess your entire body.
+During our eval, we will assess body based on your symptoms.
 We will take a look at and address how you hold your body now that you are no longer having to support your belly.
 We will discuss your method of feeding and give you tips to decrease injury and pain.
 We want to make sure all joints and body parts are assessed!

 One of the greatest tools and pelvic floor specialist uses is the ability to assess women internally after birth.
 This exam is not the same as a pelvic exam given by your OB where is she mainly checking your cervix.
 This exam focuses more on the integrity of the muscles (pelvic floor) in your pelvis.
 Is there tension?
 Can you coordinate the contraction?
 What is the strength?
 If you experienced any tearing or an episiotomy, assessing scar tissue will be done as well a screen for pelvic organ prolapse.
 Your therapist will always discuss this option with you and gain your consent before evaluation.
 We encourage everyone to ask questions and gain clarification before to gain comfort!
 Consent can always be taken back, and forgoing this part of the session is always okay, as pelvic floor muscles can be assessed externally if needed.